 Action: The network driver files may be corrupt or missing.
-Update the driver by referring to the "Solution" description for the procedure to ensure that the correct device driver is installed.
+Update the driver by referring to the "Solution" description for the procedure to make sure that the correct device driver is installed.

 The Wake on LAN feature is not working